 Regulating cryptocurrency in Greece

 Running down questionable money movements, leaning against illicit flows and opening inquiries wherever the risk flares up falls to the financial-intelligence arm.
-A separate role belongs to the finance ministry: it folds the European anti-laundering directives into national law, takes part in framing the rulebook for digital assets, and helps steer policy for the broader digital economy.
+A separate role belongs to the finance ministry: it folds the AMLD5 and AMLD6 anti-laundering directives into national law, takes part in framing the rulebook for digital assets, and helps steer policy for the broader digital economy.
 Set out next is a table distilling the principal pillars of how the country reins in crypto.

 |